bernd-clemenz/cmdq/README.md

 * In Maven 3.5.2 everything works as expected
 * In Maven 3.6.0 everything works as expected
 * In Maven 3.6.1 everything works as expected
+* In Maven 3.8.4 everything works as expected

 ## Compiler warnings